SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

   * This opens the **Site Storage Metrics report**
 * On the Site Storage Metrics report, **select the file you want to archive (1)**
 * **Click the Archive Files (2)** action, which opens the Archive Files confirmation modal
+* **Select the checkbox (3)** to trim file versions before archiving
-* On the Archive Files confirmation modal, **click the Archive button (3)** to confirm your decision and archive the file
+* On the Archive Files confirmation modal, **click the Archive button (4)** to confirm your decision and archive the file

 :::info

-**Please note**: Before archiving a file, you can complete the Clean Up File Versions action to trim unwanted file versions.
-This helps reduce the number of versions stored in the archive, as by default, the Microsoft 365 Archive retains all file versions. **File versions can still be cleaned up even when a file is archived**.
+**Please note**: Multiply your savings by trimming old file versions from the file you plan to archive.
+This helps reduce the number of versions stored in the archive, as by default, the Microsoft 365 Archive retains all file versions.

 :::